-An annual bulletin presenting data on sexual identity is produced by the Office for National Statistics from the Annual Population Survey (APS).
-This bulletin includes headline figures for Wales.
+Data on sexual identity is produced by the Office for National Statistics from the Annual Population Survey (APS).
+This bulletin includes headline figures for Wales for 2017.

-The key points below are drawn from the latest bulletin as well as our additional analysis of a pooled dataset which combines 3 years of APS data.
+The main points below are drawn from the latest bulletin as well as our additional analysis of a pooled dataset which combines 3 years of APS data.

 - Over the last five years, the proportion of the Welsh population identifying as lesbian, gay or bisexual (LGB) has steadily increased from 1.3% in 2012 to 2.0% in 2017.